travis-ci/docs-travis-ci-com/user/docker.md

 ### Using Docker Compose

-[Docker Compose](https://docs.docker.com/compose/) is not preinstalled, so to you use it you need to install it manually by adding the following `before_install` step to `.travis.yml`:
+[Docker Compose](https://docs.docker.com/compose/) is not preinstalled, so install it manually by adding the following `before_install` step to `.travis.yml`:

 ```yaml
 before_install: